skimran-coder/CSS_Mini_Projects/README.md

 ## About the Author

-These projects are created by [Your Name].
+These projects are created by Sk Imran Hussain.
 You can find more of my work on my GitHub profile: [My GitHub Profile](https://github.com/skimran-coder).